simplyshree/jiit62-class-schedule/README.md

 ## 🧑‍💻 Getting Started

-Contributions are welcome!

-Fork the repo
+- Fork the repo

-Create a new branch
+- Create a new branch

-Commit your changes
+- Commit your changes

-Open a pull request 🚀
+- Open a pull request
+- Hosted on Vercel

+This project was originally scaffolded with Lovable and later edited by me.